Culture Ministry's Pavilion At Algiers International Book Fair Witnesses Great Turnout

 Date

-Mohammed Hassan Al Kuwari, Director of the Publications and Translation Department at the Ministry of Culture, said in a statement to Qatar News Agency (QNA) that the Algerian turnout at the Qatari pavilion exceeded expectations, as those in charge of the pavilion felt the Algerian people's love for everything Qatari, which reflects the strength and solidity of the close relations between the two countries and their brotherly peoples.
+Mohammed Hassan Al Kuwari, Director of the Publications and Translation Department at the Ministry of Culture, said in a statement to QNA that the Algerian turnout at the Qatari pavilion exceeded expectations, as those in charge of the pavilion felt the Algerian people's love for everything Qatari, which reflects the strength and solidity of the close relations between the two countries and their brotherly peoples.

 He added that the Qatari pavilion is rich in containing many publications and Qatari heritage and many activities carried out by Qatari writers and experts in the field of culture, pointing out the importance of direct communication with the Algerian reader to meet his desires and answer his questions related to Qatari culture.